MikeMundy/Webpack4Demo/README.md

   all play together nicely, and to get clean, simple code as a result.
 For example, the latest Typescript definitions for react-redux seem to be a) really unnecessarily complex, and b) are not compatible with react-thunk.
-  - Plus, I just want the simplest possible setup for redux, without action creator libraries or side effect handlers like redux-think (whch I'd like to replace with react-saga).
+  - Plus, I just want the simplest possible setup for redux, without action creator libraries or side effect handlers like redux-thunk (whch I'd like to replace with react-saga).
   - I'd also like to try ducks setup for redux, where you keep all the code for each module in one file (instead of scattered acroos a bunch of different reducer, action, component, etc. folders).
   - So, back to the start... uninstalling redux, react-redux, redux-immutable-state-invariant, redux-thunk,